vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

-Create the POD validation quota using the following two methods
+Create the POD using the following two methods

 ### bitfusion.io/gpu-memory